 Explore by Ecosystem

-These gardens are not only beautiful; they perform critical functions for Park patrons and wildlife alike.
-The beds define views, block wind, and provide shade.
-In addition, the flowers, berries, and beds provide habitat for native bees, butterflies and migratory birds.
-Brooklyn Bridge Park is composed of seven ecosystems that both beautify the landscape and offer food and habitat for a vast array of wildlife.
+The patchwork of gardens and ecosystems are not only beautiful, but they perform critical functions for Park patrons and wildlife alike.
+The beds define views, block wind, and provide shade; the flowers, berries, and beds provide habitat for native bees, butterflies, and migratory birds.

-The gardens at Brooklyn Bridge Park are managed organically in order to protect the environment in the Park and the water around it.
+Gardens at Brooklyn Bridge Park are managed organically to protect the environment in the Park and the water around it.
 Brooklyn Bridge Park uses compost, captures and recirculates rainwater for irrigation, and practices organic pest management.
 The absence of chemicals and the inclusion of native plants ensure that the Park is a healthy environment for visitors and birds, butterflies, ladybugs, turtles and even the microscopic soil organisms that keep our plants happy.

 The freshwater gardens are some of the most unique ecosystems in Brooklyn.
 They not only provide lush natural beauty, but collect and filter rainwater for reuse in the Park’s irrigation system.
 The gardens contain many plants that were native to this region prior to European development and therefore host an incredible array of native birds, insects, and even turtles.
 The freshwater gardens are a favorite of our growing butterfly and migratory bird populations, as the flowers and fruiting shrubs provide abundant habitat throughout the year.
 The gardens are gorgeous in all seasons: bright blooms in spring, lush greenery and wildflowers in summer and some of the best fall colors in Brooklyn Bridge Park.